Current Issue

 From the Chief Editor’s Desk

 I would like to express my sincere gratitude to IASP president, Prof. Suresh Sharma, IEG, for supporting the activities of this journal.
 We are deeply committed to maintaining the continuity and impact of the journal, ensuring its growth and relevance in the field of demography.
 Furthermore, I extend my heartfelt appreciation to all our reviewers for their valuable insights and timely feedback on the research papers submitted for publication.
-I also thankful to the editorial team, particularly the Managing Editor, Dr. Gudakesh, Associate Managing Editor, Dr. Priyanka Yadav and staff for support in publishing the journal.
+I am also thankful to the editorial team, particularly the Managing Editor, Dr. Gudakesh, Associate Managing Editor, Dr. Priyanka Yadav, and the staff of the IEG for support in publishing the journal.

-In addition to research papers, we would also welcome short research communiques, views on published articles, notes, and commentaries.
-We will also be happy to receive books and reports for review in the journal.
+In addition to research papers, we would also welcome short research short communiques, views on published articles, notes, and commentaries.
+We would also be happy to receive books and reports for review in the next issue of the journal.
 If you have published a book or report and you want it to be included in the next issue you may send two copies of it to the Managing Editor.

 If you have any suggestion to improve the quality of the journal you may contact me directly at my email address: arunk@iitk.ac.in or 4aksharma@gmail.com.